 Title III-E family caregiver funding has assisted both the Ocean County Office of Senior Services (AAA) and it's providers to respond specifically to caregiver needs.
-The 2016-2018 Area Plan Contract addresses the issue of Caregiver Education, Training and Support in a variety of ways: comprehensive information and assistance to access community resources, in-home and community education/training by nurses and other professionals, respite care services and culturally sensitive caregiver counseling.
+The 2016-2018 Area Plan Contract addresses the issue of Caregiver Education, Training and Support in a variety of ways: comprehensive information and community resources, in-home access and education/training by nurses and other professionals, respite care services and culturally sensitive caregiver counseling.